-We draw attention to Note 3 (c) in the financial report, which indicates that legal action has been commenced against the Fund by Raptis Properties Pty Ltd seeking orders, among others, requiring the Fund to complete its contract for purchase of 63 Pirie Street, Adelaide.
+We draw attention to Note 3 (c) in the financial report, which indicates that legal action has commenced against the Fund by Raptis Properties Pty Ltd seeking orders, among others, requiring the Fund to pay damages and penalties.
 As stated in Note 3 (c), this event, along with other matters as set forth in Note 3 (c), indicate that a material uncertainty exists that may cast significant doubt on the Fund's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.